sqitchers/homebrew-sqitch/README.md

 [download](https://www.exasol.com/portal/display/DOWNLOAD/) and install the ODBC and EXAplus packages for macOS prior to using Sqitch to manage Exasol databases.

-Furthermore, the Sqitch Exasol build optionally requires the Homebrew `libiodbc` package to build the ODBC driver.
-If you have your own build of iODBC or unixODBC that you'd rather use, pass the `--without-libiodbc` option to prevent it from being installed.
+Furthermore, the Sqitch Exasol build optionally requires the Homebrew `libiodbc` package to build the ODBC driver. f you have your own build of iODBC or unixODBC that you'd rather use, pass `--without-libiodbc` to prevent Homebrew from installing it.

 ### `--with-snowflake-support`